 You may have been told the USA is the only nation that sentences teens to life.
 Not true.
 Other nations do as well, and many do much worse.

-And all were found to be legally adults by the courts in your state, after demonstrating high degrees of culpability and knowingly and willfully committing among the heinous and violent acts known to humankind.
+And all were found to be legally adults by the courts in your state, after demonstrating high degrees of culpability and knowingly and willfully committing among the most heinous and violent acts known to humankind.

 You may have been told that the offenders are not criminally culpable because of their brain development.
 Not true – that research has been misinterpreted.

 We believe this is the case because of the serious and broad support in our nation for holding fully accountable those who know it is wrong to kill (as most everyone does who is not a very young child of virtually pre-school age) and who plots and carries out brutal, aggravated and extremely heinous murders, multiple murders, or murders with special aggravated circumstances.
 We have not seen any evidence yet from all the studies already done that most “juvenile lifers” were under “peer pressure” when they killed, or that they were acting impulsively, or that they did not know what they were doing.
-And because most people, while being sympathetic for mistakes made by younger people, value public safety most of all and do not wish to risk their communities given what we know all people, regardless of age, are capable of.
+And because most people, while being sympathetic for mistakes made by younger people, value public safety most of all and do not wish to risk their communities, given what we know some people, regardless of age, are capable of.

 The Life Without Parole sentence is widely regarded as the appropriate sentence for those who show an exceptional disregard for human life.
-Many believe they have simply lost the right to walk among us.
+Many believe some offenders have simply lost the right to walk among us.
 And while most of us believe that this sentence should be incredibly rare, and only reserved for the proverbial “worst of the worst”, sadly, there are such truly bad actors among us human beings on planet Earth.

-The most complicated aspect of the issue is the human rights question – that no matter the act, no one under that magic age of 18 according to some international treaties should receive a life sentence.
+The most complicated aspect of the issue is the human rights question – that no matter the act, no one under that magic age of 18, according to some international treaties, should receive a life sentence.